Skip to main content

 FlagMeaning

-NewOnly fetches newly recieved emails, this does not include older unread emails.
+NewOnly fetches newly received emails.
+This does not include older unread emails.

 ReadOnly fetches emails that were read by a user.